 Pineapple Ginger Martini

 It’s been a while since I’ve used my ginger liqueur in a cocktail so I decided to shake up something new this week.
-I created this gin and pineapple martini with ginger liqueur for a warming spice note.
+I created this spin on a pineapple martini using gin and ginger liqueur for a warming spice note.

 The result is this light and refreshing cocktail.
 It’s sweet but not TOO sweet.
-And it gets a little zing, or effervescence, from club soda added at the end.
+And it gets a little effervescence from club soda added at the end.

 This cocktail isn’t too strong so you don’t have to worry about it sneaking up on you.
 It would make a good signature party drink for a tropical theme party or a yellow or gold party.

 I’ve traditionally used vodka as my clear liquor for mixing drinks, but I’ve recently discovered a penchant for gin instead.
-So that’s what I’m playing around with at the bar these days.
 Of course, you can substitute the gin for vodka if you like!

 Gin and Domaine de Canton cocktail